KU Student Housing Handbook

 Laundry

 Washers and dryers are available in each hall.
-Laundry facilities may only be used by contracted residents in university housing.
-Use high-efficiency laundry soap, preferably pre- measured individual single-dose packets.
+Laundry facilities may only be used by contracted residents in University housing.
+Use high-efficiency laundry soap, preferably pre-measured individual single-dose packets.
 Courtesy should be exercised by all residents since many people share these machines.
 Do not leave laundry unattended.
-Any theft should be reported to the building front desk and KU Public Safety.
-KU Student Housing is not responsible for damaged, lost, or stolen property.
+Any theft should be reported to the building front desk and KU Police Department.
+Housing & Residence Life is not responsible for damaged, lost, or stolen property.
+To report issues with a washer or dryer, notify the vendor per instructions posted above machines.

-Data and cable services are provided to on-campus students through an internet service provider, Apogee.
+Data services are provided to most on-campus students through an internet service provider, Apogee.
 Residents only need to connect their equipment through the website to obtain service.
 A registration process is required for the data connection.
 All students seeking direct connection to the campus network must register online through myresnet.com.
-The Apogee 24- hour customer service number is 1-855-643-2149.
+The Apogee 24- hour customer service number is 1-855-643-2149

 Residents must refrain from engaging in any activity that will violate any Student Housing policy, Student Code of Rights and Responsibilities, or any law.

 All Student Housing facilities are adequately and appropriately heated and cooled.
-Unless provided by Student Housing, no space heaters or window air conditioning units are permitted.
+Unless provided by Housing & Residence Life, no space heaters or window air-conditioning units are permitted.
 In some buildings students control their room/suite thermostats.
-In buildings where that is not possible, staff members consult a 5-7 day weather forecast to determine when a transition from heating to cooling, or cooling to heating will take place.
+In buildings where that is not possible, staff members consult a 5-7-day weather forecast to determine when a transition from heating to cooling, or cooling to heating will take place.
 Upon changing, a building may take up to three days to regulate to the new system and temperatures.
 Fan coil units in each room distribute warm or cool air.
 Residents can control the fan speed, however residents do not have full control over the temperature.
 Some residents have attempted to warm/cool the air in their rooms by opening windows.
 We advise against this because it may result in condensation in your room, and thus create bacteria.

 If you believe your room is excessively warm or cold, submit a service request to facility staff to evaluate.